glitch-game-club/glitch-game-club/README.md

 ##  In a Nutshell

 We want to make Web Games to Change the World.
-This project aims to be a network of people to support issue-based, computer club activities, and a hub of resources to help such a process.
+This project aims to be a network of people to support issue-based, computer club activities to make games.
+Together we will create a hub of resources to help this happen.
 Our particular focus will be on:

 * [Creating audio, visual and story assets](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#creating-game-assets) for video games using free and open tools
 * [Coding web-based games in Javascript](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#html5-game-making-full-tutorials) using phaser.io and the canvas based games and creating prototypes in Scratch